zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 - UW ResearchDrive

     [ResearchDrive](https://it.wisc.edu/services/researchdrive) provides 5 TB (expandable) of secure backed-up storage.
 Lab members will have access to the lab ResearchDrive using their UW net-id and password.
 Our sequencing data from the BRC is automatically moved into ResearchDrive.
 We will also use ResearchDrive to store imaging and all other large data types.
 General instructions on how to connect to and transfer data in and out of ResearchDrive are provided [here](https://kb.wisc.edu/researchdata/internal/page.php?id=93998).
 Data will be transferred from ResearchDrive to the CHTC for pipeline-based processing.
 Outputs will be transferred from the CHTC back to ResearchDrive for long-term storage.
 Subsets of outputs will be transferred into our lab [Box](http://www.box.com) account for post-processing, analysis and plotting.
+Curent ResearchDrive directory structure is shown below:

+    ```
+    /
+    ├── ImageXpress/                          [IX storage]
+    |   └── raw/                              [Raw exported data]
+    |   └── metadata/                         [Experiment metadata]
+    |   └── data/                             [CHTC-processed data]
+    |
+    └── UWBC-Dropbox/                         [Auto-deposited data from the UWBC]
+        └── Bioinformatics Resource Center/   [Sequencing Data]
+        └── DNA Sequencing Sanger/            [Sanger Data]
+    ```

     To connect to ResearchDrive on an Apple Computer,